emotiq/emotiq/README.md

 We aim to work on as many ANSI implementations as possible.

-For the development of `testnet` we are targeting the commercial LispWorks Pro 7.1 implementation but we ensure our code runs under `ccl`.
+For the development of `testnet` we are targeting the commercial LispWorks Pro 7.1 implementation, but we ensure our code runs under `ccl`.
 We use LispWorks Pro to create the binaries we distribute, but our we intend our full functionality to be always be available by running on source with an arbitrary Common Lisp implementation to the